stevan/AAA-PoC/README.md

 ### Keys

-Keys are the base level of entry, they are a tuple of an `id`, in the form of a strifified UUID, and a `key` which is some kind of digital signature, the simplest form being a SHA of the `id` + some secret value, the more complex form being a packet of encrypted data.
+Keys are the base level of entry, they are a tuple of an `id`, in the form of a stringified UUID, and a `key` which is some kind of digital signature, the simplest form being a SHA of the `id` + some secret value, the more complex form being a packet of encrypted data.

 Keys have no expiration, but they can be revoked.
+Though the process of revoking them is not (yet) specified.

-### Token
+### Tokens

 Tokens are used for all subsequent entry layers, they are also a tuple, but containing different elements.
 The first item is a